 “This sickness will not end in death.”

-Should you choose to try this prayer technique, be aware that this form of worship is not directly aimed at healing the sick, or mourning the dead.
-Instead, we praise God’s loving kindness and glory—in public—just as Christ often prayed.
-The Lazarus Prayer is based on the gospel passage at John 11, in which Jesus allows Lazarus (his best friend) to pass away.
-In the end, however, Jesus makes use of his friend’s death.
-He resurrects Lazarus from tomb while the bereaved family looks on.
-Jesus performs this miracle in order to demonstrate the reality of God’s infinite power for the sake of generations to come.
+For readers who wish to learn this prayer technique, it’s a form of worship not directly aimed at healing the sick or mourning the dead.
+Instead we praise God’s loving kindness and glory—in public—as Christ often prayed.
+The Lazarus Prayer is based on the passage at John 11, in which Jesus allows Lazarus (his best friend) to pass away.
+In the end, however, Jesus makes good use of his friend’s death.
+As the bereaved family looks on, he calls Lazarus from the tomb.
+Jesus performs his miracle to demonstrate the truth of God’s infinite power and love to remind the future generations.

 John 11 – New International Version (NIV®)

 I have a Canadian friend, Harold, who’s male neighbor had been diagnosed with 4th-stage cancer.
 Worse, Ted’s doctors at the time told him that he had only a few weeks to live.
 Then, late one evening Harold phoned me.
 He’d just seen his neighbor start the car and drive off.
 For the very last time.

 “Ted and his wife just left,” Harold said.
 His voice carried with it a great deal of sadness.
 “He’s going to the hospital to be euthanized.”

 “What?”
 I could not fathom such a thing: “Ted’s going to ask his doctors to kill him?”
 At that time I did not know the Canadian healthcare system often assists end-stage cancer patients to die.

 “Yeah, too bad,” my friend said.
 “Beautiful wife.
 Three kids.”